 The aim of the Farm Management Information Systems is to help and improve operational farm management with optimal on-farm decisions.
-With a rich source of information coming from heterogenous sensory technologies coupled with data analytics, FMIS allow locally based planning and enable applications of site-specific agricultural management using the tools and knowledge of crop science, agricultural engineering, and geo-statistics.
+With a rich source of information coming from heterogeneous sensory technologies coupled with data analytics, FMIS allow locally based planning and enable applications of site-specific agricultural management using the tools and knowledge of crop science, agricultural engineering, and geo-statistics.

 This course will equip the student with the knowledge required to understand Farm Management Information Systems that integrate precision agriculture activities into a holistic system.
 On completion of this module, students will clearly understand a range of aspects of FMIS, including basic concepts of data analytics that are at the core of such systems.
 Lectures will also include practical demonstrations of data analytics methods in FMIS.
-To summarise, the learning outcome of this course are:

-- To provide a brief overview of different data sources. - To provide understanding of agriculture data-driven solutions in FMIS. - To equip course participants with a basic set of skills to handle geographic information systems data and provide interpretations with data analytics. - To enable students to run Python exercises and visualise results in QGIS and thus understand principles of data analytics in FMIS (e.g., deriving satellite-based indexes, yield monitoring, variable rate applications, etc.) - To provide students with a set of skills to evaluate different FMIS and provide consultancy on their usage and to use it in future projects.
+- To provide a brief overview of different data sources. - To provide understanding of agriculture data-driven solutions in FMIS. - To equip course participants with a basic set of skills to handle geographic information systems data and provide interpretations with data analytics. - To enable students to run Python exercises and visualise results, and thus understand principles of data analytics in FMIS (e.g., deriving satellite-based indexes, yield monitoring, variable rate applications, etc.) - To provide students with a set of skills to evaluate different FMIS and provide consultancy on their usage and to use it in future projects.